ahmadreza-log/ahmadreza-log/README.md

 <!--START_SECTION:dev-jokes-->

-> Question: How many developers does it take to screw in a lightbulb?
+> Question: Why did the private classes break up?
 >
-> Answer: None.
-It’s a hardware problem.
+> Answer: Because they never saw each other.

 > — ahmadreza-log